 Falls Reserve Conservation Area has a reputation for excellent year-round fishing.
 Rainbow trout and salmon migrate up the river in spring and fall.
 Smallmouth bass provide great fishing opportunities during the summer months.

 The Falls area at the park is a hotspot for anglers and swimmers alike.
-All users need to be considerate and respectful of others in this shared area.
-Please maintain physical distancing of a minimum of 2 metres with anyone who is not part of your household.
+All users need to be considerate and respectful of each other.
+Please stay at least 2 metres away from anyone who is not part of your group.

 Fishing in Ontario